joshtkehoe/Python-S3-Sync-Helper/README.md

 	's3_secret' : 'YOUR SECRET HERE',
 	's3_bucket' : 'YOUR BUCKET HERE',
 	's3_folder' : None, 								# default is: None
-	'local_dir' : 'home/{username}/directory/to/upload' # use '/' in place of '\',
+	'local_dir' : 'home/{username}/directory/to/upload', # use '/' in place of '\',
-	'upload_threads'  : 15
+	'upload_threads'  : 15,
+	'proxy'           : None,     # if behind a proxy, add it here (without http(s)://) 'proxy_port'      : None,     # proxy port
+	'proxy_user'      : None,     # if your proxy requires authentication, add it here 'proxy_pass'      : None
 }

 ```